Panzerbjrn/Panzerbjrn/README.md

 Here are some ideas to get you started:
 -->

-- 🔭 I’m currently working on contributing more to the PowerShell community
+- 🔭 I’m currently working on: Contributing more to the PowerShell community
-- 🌱 I’m currently learning Spanish & python
+- 🌱 I’m currently learning: Spanish & python
-- 👯 I’m looking to collaborate on PowerShell stuff
+- 👯 I’m looking to collaborate on: PowerShell stuff
-- 🤔 I’m looking for help with finding a good butcher in Malága
+- 🤔 I’m looking for help with: Finding a good butcher in Malága
-- 💬 Ask me about anything, maybe I know, maybe I don't...
+- 💬 Ask me about: Anything, maybe I know, maybe I don't...
 - 📫 How to reach me: Here or by shouting really loudly, maybe I'll hear you ;-)
 - 😄 Pronouns: Comrade
 - ⚡ Fun fact: Having young children is really tiring...